InternetOfPins/OnePin/README.md

 #### State record

-* RecState - updates the last state of a pin after read, this must be the top mixin
+* RecState - updates the last state of a pin after read, this must be the top mixin (before PinCap)

 Used by **soft-debunce** and **pin-change actions**.